jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 We all want better for ourselves and our kids, so we look around for help.

-We find lots of people selling ideological politics on television, social media, and back yard barbeques.
-They get our attention because ideologues boasts their techniques will improve the economy.
+We find lots of people selling ideological politics on television, social media, and at back yard barbeques.
+They get our attention because ideologues say their techniques will improve the economy.
 As the economy gets more uncertain, the more sales these ideologues close.
 As a result, many people think being "political" means supporting a single ideology of "red", "blue", "green" and so on.
 These new ideological converts donate time and money, buy books, follow pundits, go to rallies, and...

 Regular people keep getting our asses kicked in our real lives.

-The middle-class keeps losing because we believe in _one_ ideology and wrongfully think our jobs, paychecks, and happiness are governed by its rulebook.
-Fighters practice any technique, the middle-class should too.
+The middle-class keeps losing because we think politics means supporting _one_ ideology and wrongfully think our healt, paychecks, and happiness are governed by its rulebook.

+Today's ideologues are salesman.

+Conservatives want wealth generation via cheaper machines, labour, sources of energy, and less taxes.
+While Progressives want more wealth distribution via complex regulation, higher taxes, subsidized services, and free healthcare and education.
+Like old martial art teachers, ideologues sell their tools and techniques as the single source of truth before they even know what fight you're in.

 ![Ant Death Spiral](/assets/problem-solving-philosophy.png)
 _Ant Death Spiral.
 Image Needed._

-Today's political ideologues are in a sort of death spiral.
+Thus, current ideologues are in a sort of death spiral.
 Whether "red", "blue", "orange" or "green", they are going in circles trying to make their techniques improve the economy.
 They keep failing for the same reason no single martial art discipline can be the single source of truth.
 Problems don't adapt to solutions.
 Quite the oppostite, lifeforms must adapt to overcome problems.
-But, ideologues self-imposed a limited toolset that makes real-life problem-solving very hard.
+But, ideologues limited toolset makes real-life problem-solving very hit and miss.

-With real world results hard to come by, there isn't much ideologues can do but retreat into their sub-culture because "they don't like what they're finding out".
+When things are going badly, there isn't much ideologues can do but defend their power base by retreating into their sub-culture because "they don't like what they're finding out".

 That's why, like old martial artists, ideologues form echo chambers and tell their followers their chosen techniques of tax cuts, universal health-care, highway expansion, etc. give automatic success.
-And when regular people continue to feel the pain of real life problems, echo chambers increase their volume and say other ideologies are not options because they break the ideological rulebook.
-And when things get even worse, we're told we must attack other ideologies because the failing economy is _their_ fault.
+And when regular people feel the pain, frustrations, anger of real life problems, echo chambers invalidate that pain by saying the users weren't using the techniques properly, but other ideologies are not options because they break the ideological rulebook.
+And when things get even worse, followers are told we must attack other ideologies because the failing economy is _their_ fault.

-Because we reject evolution, our body politic's nervous system doesn't direct resources to solve our pains.
 The truth is, all political ideologies and their economic techniques are incomplete.

 That's why I wrote _Techvolution_.
-It helps break any steadfast loyalty to one ideology and encourages you to realize you're a lifeform in Nature, and thus the only rules and techniques that matter are those that help you solve your specific and unique real life problems.
+It helps break any steadfast loyalty to one ideology and encourages you to realize you're a lifeform in Nature with your own niche, and thus the only rules and techniques that matter are those that help you solve your unique real life problems.

-Nature is a street fight for the polar bear, martial artists, and you.
-Evolution is the only teacher the creatures of Earth need.
+Because Nature is a street fight for the polar bear, martial artists, and you.

 If we could teach evolution to polar bears, they'd have an easier time adapting to their new envionment.
-When fighters did embrace evolution, they improving their powers very quickly.
-When we embrace evolution in our politics, we'll have the freedom of mind to mix and match ideologies to overcome any economic problem.
+When fighters did embrace evolution, they improved their powers very quickly.
+When we embrace evolution in our politics, our body politic will have the freedom of mind to mix and match ideologies to overcome any economic problem.
 Be it dreadfully unproductive jobs, rising climate change, or debilitating government bureaucracy.
 This new philosophy might be called mixed-ideological politics.

 Seeing through the death spiral of today's ideological echo chambers isn't easy.
 The constant storytelling of Twitter feeds, cable news, dinner table arguments is persuasive.
-To see above today's political noise and salesmanship requires a solid understanding of storytelling.
+To see above today's noisy political salesmanship requires a solid understanding of storytelling.
 Once you got that, you'll avoid being sucked into the false security of ideological echo chambers.

 Once you're protected from ideological storytelling, you can adopt mixed-ideological politics.
 After which you'll be as powerful in your politics as a mixed-martial artist is in a fight.